Walt Wolfram

 Walt Wolfram (/ˈwʊlfrəm/ WUUL-frəm; born February 15, 1941) is an American sociolinguist specializing in social and ethnic dialects of American English.
 He was one of the early pioneers in the study of urban African American English through his work in Detroit in 1969.
 He is the William C. Friday Distinguished University Professor at North Carolina State University.

 Since the 1960s, Wolfram has authored or co-authored more than 20 books and more than 300 articles on variation in American English.
 He was an active participant in the 1996 debate surrounding the Oakland Ebonics controversy, supporting the legitimacy of African American English as a systematic language system.
 In addition to African American English, Wolfram has written extensively about Appalachian English, Puerto Rican English, Lumbee English, and many other dialects of North Carolina, particularly those of rural, isolated communities such as Ocracoke Island.

 Biography

-Wolfram was born Philadelphia, Pennsylvania in 1941.
+Walt Wolfram was born in Philadelphia, Pennsylvania, in 1941.
 His parents were German immigrants.
-He attended and graduated from Olney High School, where he played baseball, basketball, and football.
+He attended Olney High School, where he played baseball, basketball, and football, graduating in 1959.
 He received his B.A. in anthropology (Greek) in 1963 from Wheaton College, where he played football and basketball.
-He received his M.A. in linguistics from Hartford Seminary Foundation in 1966, and his Ph.D. in linguistics from Hartford Seminary Foundation in 1969, studying under Roger Shuy.
+He received his M.A. in linguistics (1966), and his Ph.D. in linguistics (1969) under Roger Shuy, both from Hartford Seminary Foundation.

 He has been on the faculty at Georgetown University and the University of the District of Columbia, was the Director of Research at the Center for Applied Linguistics from 1980 to 1992, and in 1992 he was named the first William C. Friday Distinguished University Professor of English Linguistics at North Carolina State University.
 Wolfram is a former president of the Linguistic Society of America as well as of the American Dialect Society.